aiven/devportal/docs/tools/terraform/get-started.rst

    terraform init

-2. Run the ``plan`` command to create an execution plan and preview the changes that will be made (for example, what resources will be created or modified).
+2. Run the ``plan`` command to create an execution plan and preview the changes that will be made (for example, what resources will be created or modified):

 .. code:: bash